Sarajevo: Sports

 Sarajevo hosted the 1984 Winter Olympics.
 Yugoslavia won one medal, a silver in men's giant slalom awarded to Jure Franko.
 Many of the Olympic facilities survived the war or were reconstructed, including the Zetra Olympic Hall and Asim Ferhatović Stadium.
 In an attempt to bring back some of Sarajevo's Olympic glory, the original Olympic luge and bobsled tracks are being repaired, due to the efforts of both the Olympic Committee of Bosnia and Herzegovina and local sports enthusiasts.

-After co-hosting the Southeast Europe Friendship games, Sarajevo was awarded the 2009 Special Olympic winter games, but cancelled these plans.
+After co-hosting the Southeast Europe Friendship games, Sarajevo was awarded the 2009 Special Olympic winter games, but canceled these plans.
 The ice arena for the 1984 Olympics, Zetra Stadium, was used during the war as a temporary hospital and, later, for housing NATO troops of the IFOR.

 In 2011, Sarajevo was the host city of the 51st World Military Skiing Championship with over 350 participants from 23 different nations.
 This was the first international event of such standing since the 1984 Olympics.

-Football (soccer) is popular in Sarajevo; the city hosts FK Sarajevo and FK Željezničar, which both compete in European and international cups and tournaments and have a very large trophy cabinet in the former Yugoslavia as well as independent Bosnia and Herzegovina.
-Other notable soccer clubs are FK Olimpik, SAŠK and Slavija.

-One of only three stadiums in Bosnia and Herzegovina that has the UEFA category 3 is the Grbavica Stadium, the home stadium of FK Željezničar.
+Football is popular in Sarajevo; the city hosts FK Sarajevo and FK Željezničar, which both compete in European and international cups and tournaments and have a very large trophy cabinet in the former Yugoslavia as well as independent Bosnia and Herzegovina.
+Other notable football clubs include Olimpik, SAŠK and Slavija.
+One of only three stadiums in Bosnia and Herzegovina that has the UEFA category 3 is the Grbavica Stadium, the home stadium of Željezničar.

-Another popular sport is basketball; the basketball club KK Bosna Royal won the European Championship in 1979 as well as many Yugoslav and Bosnian national championships, making it one of the greatest basketball clubs in the former Yugoslavia.
+Another popular sport is basketball; the basketball club KK Bosna won the European Championship in 1979 as well as many Yugoslav and Bosnian national championships, making it one of the greatest basketball clubs in the former Yugoslavia.
 The chess club, Bosna Sarajevo, has been a championship team since the 1980s and is the third-ranked chess club in Europe, having won four consecutive European championships in the nineties.
-Handball club RK Bosna also competes in the European Champions League and is considered one of the most well organised handball clubs in Southeast Europe with a very large fan base and excellent national, as well as international results.
+Handball club RK Bosna also competes in the European Champions League and is considered one of the most well-organized handball clubs in Southeast Europe with a very large fan base and excellent national, as well as international results.

 Sarajevo often holds international events and competitions in sports such as tennis and kickboxing.

 The popularity of tennis has been picking up in recent years.
-Since 2003, BH Telecom Indoors is an annual tennis tournament in Sarajevo.
+Since 2003, BH Telecom Indoors has been an annual tennis tournament in Sarajevo.

 Since 2007, the Sarajevo Half Marathon has been organized every year in late September.
 Giro di Sarajevo is also a run in the city with over 2,200 cyclists taking part in 2015.

+In mountaineering, the local chapter of the HPS is HPD "Bjelašnica", which had 216 members in 1936 under the Josip Fleger presidency.
+At the time, it had a ski section.
+Membership rose to 234 in 1937, and Ante Martinović was elected its president.
+Membership fell to 230 in 1938, with Josip Fleger again president.

 In February 2019, Sarajevo and East Sarajevo hosted the European Youth Olympic Winter Festival (EYOWF).